-&lt;sup>3 The EU Regulations relate to Environmental Impact assessment (EIA), Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA).
-These EU Directives have been transposed into UK legislation by way of the Town and Country Planning (Environmental Impact Assessment) Regulations 2011 (as amended), the Environmental Assessment of Plans and Programmes Regulations 2004 (the SEA Regulations) and the Conservation of Habitats and Species Regulations 2010 (the Habitat Regulations).
-Although the UK has now left the EU these Regulations continue to be part of UK planning legislation at the present time.

-sites and allocations.
-The Local Plan identifies additional employment sites to support the economic development of the Borough and generate future jobs.

-- 2.7 The Policies in the NDP have been prepared taking into account the policy requirements of the National Planning Policy Framework (July 2021) (NPPF) and the TWLP.
-The NDP Policies are based on the objectives derived from the evidence and representations received during community consultation.
+The Policies in the Neighbourhood Plan have been prepared taking into account the 2.7 policy requirements of the National planning Policy Framework (February 2019) and the Telford & Wrekin Local Plan 2011-2031 (January 2018).
+The Neighbourhood Plan Policies are based on the objectives derived from the evidence and representations received during community consultation.
 The choice of Policies is justified through the consideration of policy options that take into account national and local strategic policies that have undergone Strategic Environmental Assessment (SEA).
-As part of the TWLP the Council commissioned the following assessments; the Telford & Wrekin Council Integrated Appraisal (IA); Strategic Environment Assessment (SEA); Health Impact Assessment (HIA); Equality Impact Assessment (EqIA) Report 2016 and the Sustainability (Integrated) Appraisal (SA) Addendum Report 2017.
-As a result of the findings of these Assessment and appraisal Reports the Parish Council is satisfied that the Policies in the NDP are covered by the Telford & Wrekin Integrated Appraisal and Addendum and therefore the NDP has no adverse environmental impacts and that no further detailed assessments are required. - 2.8 However, in order to comply with neighbourhood planning regulations and to justify and support the NDP a SEA Screening Statement, a HRA Screening Statement, a Consultation Statement and a Basic Conditions Statement have been prepared and made available to Telford & Wrekin Council and the Independent Examiner with the Regulation 15 Submission Plan.
-All of the NDP documents can be viewed online at the Parish Council's website and the Telford & Wrekin Council website. - 2.9 It is important that the Policies in the NDP can be achieved and implemented over the plan period and that measures are in place that makes sure that this happens.
+As part of the Telford & Wrekin Local Plan adopted in February 2018 the Council commissioned the following assessments; the Telford & Wrekin Council Integrated Appraisal (IA); Strategic Environment Assessment (SEA); Health Impact Assessment (HIA); Equality Impact Assessment (EqIA) Report 2016 and the Sustainability (Integrated) Appraisal (SA) Addendum Report 2017.
+As a result of the findings of these Assessment and appraisal Reports the Parish Council is satisfied that the Policies in the Neighbourhood Plan are covered by the Telford & Wrekin Integrated Appraisal and Addendum and therefore the Neighbourhood Plan has no adverse environmental impacts and that no further detailed assessments are required.

+2.8 However, in order to comply with neighbourhood planning regulations and to justify and support the NDP a SEA Screening Statement, a HRA Screening Statement, a Consultation Statement and a Basic Conditions Statement have been prepared and made available to Telford & Wrekin Council and the Independent Examiner with the Regulation 15 Submission Plan.
+All of the Neighbourhood Plan documents can be viewed online at the Parish Council's website and the Telford & Wrekin Council website.

+2.9 It is important that the Policies in the Neighbourhood Development Plan can be achieved and implemented over the plan period and that measures are in place that makes sure that this happens.
 The Parish Council will monitor progress in association with the Telford & Wrekin Annual Monitoring Report.
-The TWLP includes measure for delivering and monitoring its Policies. - 2.10 It is recognised that opportunities, challenges and pressures may change during the plan period and in order to keep the Plan up to date the Parish Council will monitor and, if necessary, review its housing and employment Policies throughout the plan period. - 2.11 The Parish Council considered the production of a NDP in 2011 at the time of the Localism Act and a Steering Group was formed including local residents and local Councillors to oversee the preparation of the Plan.
+The Telford & Wrekin Local Plan includes measure for delivering and monitoring its Policies.

+2.10 It is recognised that opportunities, challenges and pressures may change during the plan period and in order to keep the Plan up to date the Parish Council will monitor and, if necessary, review its housing and employment Policies throughout the plan period.

+2.11 The Parish Council considered the production of a Neighbourhood Development Plan in 2011 at the time of the Localism Act and a Steering Group was formed including local residents and local Councillors to oversee the preparation of the Plan.
 The aim of the Steering Group was to consult as widely as possible to capture the views of the local community and identify their vision for their Neighbourhood.
-The details of the consultation are set out in the document published by the Parish Council in November 2018. - 2.12 The Parish Council decided to prepare the NDP and applied to Telford & Wrekin Council for the designation of a Neighbourhood Area in 2013.
-After a six-week public consultation, it was approved by Telford & Wrekin Council in October 2013 together with recognition of the Parish Council as the qualifying body to produce the Plan. - 2.13 Neighbourhood Plans have to be produced in accordance with national regulations approved by government.
+The details of the consultation are set out in the document published by the Parish Council in November 2018.

+2.12 The Parish Council decided to prepare the Neighbourhood Plan and applied to Telford & Wrekin Council for the designation of a Neighbourhood Area in 2013.
+After a six-week public consultation, it was approved by Telford & Wrekin Council in October 2013 together with recognition of the Parish Council as the qualifying body to produce the Plan.

+2.13 Neighbourhood Plans have to be produced in accordance with national regulations approved by government.
 This process is set out below: